graydon/ivy-notes/markdown/assume-guarantee reasoning.md

 error: Some assertions are not checked
 ```

-This is a coverage error: when verifying `server`, IVy will abstract-away (erase) the implementation of `recv_res`, which means an precondition that is only in the isolate's `implementation` will not be checked.
+This is a coverage error: when verifying `server`, Ivy will abstract-away (erase) the implementation of `recv_res`, which means an precondition that is only in the isolate's `implementation` will not be checked.

 The best we can do, then, is change the implementation assertion into a dynamic condition, which will at least still preserve the isolate's weaker invariant: